 - scripts to be included into Resources\scripts\

-- for graphics you also have to add a *.txt file with the graphics filename (but ending txt) which is declaring the properties of the respective file.
-So assuming you put in an image called “wallpaper.png” you also have to add a “wallpaper.txt” with this content (or text):
+- for each image we also have to add a *.txt file into Resources\pictures with the image’s filename.
+The text file is declaring the properties of the related image.
+So if we store an image called “wallpaper.png” we also have to add a “wallpaper.txt” with this content:

 Has Alpha Channel: yes Number of Animations: 0 Horizontal Animation: no Vertical Resizable: no Horizontal Resizable: no Fixed Top: 0 Fixed Bottom: 0 Fixed Left: 0 Fixed Right: 0

-Also keep in mind that Kontakt will first look into the Resources folder.
+When we open our instrument (nki), Kontakt will first look into the Resources folder.
 Only if Kontakt can’t find any files there, it will proceed looking into the nkr file.
-So the Resources folder has always priority which is very useful for developers because you don’t need create the resources container again and again after adding only one more new file.
+So the Resources folder always has priority over the nkr file which is very useful for developers because we don’t need to update the nkr file again and again.